-- An integrated and international capital markets group to meet the financing needs of a broad range of corporate clients and to provide sales and trading services to institutional clients, as well as comprehensive and timely research on a universe of over 550 companies across eight sectors (Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability sectors); and, - An extensive network of 31 offices and 338 Advisory Teams as of March 31, 2009 to provide quality products and services to private clients.
+- An integrated and international capital markets group to meet the financing needs of a broad range of corporate clients and to provide sales and trading services to institutional clients, as well as comprehensive and timely research on a growing universe of companies across focus sectors (Mining and Metals, Energy, Technology, Life Sciences, Consumer, Real Estate, Infrastructure, and Sustainability sectors); and, - An extensive network of 30 Canaccord Wealth Management offices and 303 Advisory Teams as of March 31, 2010 to provide quality financial solutions and services to individual investors.

 One of Canaccord's core strengths is its independence.
-Our long-term goal is to maintain strong employee ownership in the Company.
+The Company's long-term goal is to maintain strong employee ownership in the Company.
 Canaccord is independent, entrepreneurial and free from institutional constraints and conflicts that can exist at larger financial institutions.
 This independence also allows Canaccord to provide a wide range of local and international products for its clients and to act quickly when opportunities arise or when prompt solutions need to be found.

-Canaccord has devoted substantial resources to the establishment of its international presence through its offices in Toronto, London, Boston, Vancouver, New York, Calgary, Montreal, San Francisco, Houston, and Barbados.
+Canaccord has devoted substantial resources to the establishment of its international presence through its offices in Toronto, London, Boston, Vancouver, New York, Calgary, Montreal, San Francisco, Houston, Edinburgh and Barbados.
 The UK and US offices focus on providing service to Canaccord's corporate and institutional clients in the international capital markets community.
 Given its capital markets expertise, combined with its capital markets strength in Canada and distribution in the UK and the US, Canaccord remains in a favourable position to provide its clients with a wide array of international financing services and alternatives.